Best smart home devices for aging in place

 *Pricing is accurate as of post date.
 Read full disclaimer.

-Smart light bulbs can help illuminate dark areas and prevent falls during the night.
+Smart light bulbs, especially when used in tandem with motion sensors, can prevent falls (especially when you get up during the night!).
 The Phillips Hue White A60 Smart Bulb is an affordable, 75W soft white light bulb.
 They're around $30 each, compatible with Amazon Alexa and Google Home, and are easy to install and operate using your smartphone

 Smart plugs